 - Quonochontaug Salt Marsh Adaptation will protect 20 acres of high-risk salt marsh by improving drainage and creating marsh migration corridors in Charlestown, RI.

 - The Providence Urban Coastal Greenway Habitat Planting will engage local communities to plant and restore 2.5 acres of coastal buffer at one of the only public waterfront access areas in the city.

 - The Longmeadow Fishing Access Restoration will restore native vegetation along a 350-foot shoreline, to create a 1-acre coastal buffer against storm surges in Warwick, RI.

 - The Salt Marsh Nursery Program will provide 120 underserved students with hands-on education through a Salt Marsh Nursery Program, where students grow marsh grass to later replant at multiple marshes totaling 44-acres of restoration.

 About Save The Bay

 Save The Bay is an independent, member-supported, nonprofit organization.
-Save The Bay got its start as a grassroots organization in 1970 when a small group of concerned citizens came together to fight an oil refinery proposed for the shores of Tiverton.
-Its work began its legacy as the eyes, ears, and voice for Narragansett Bay.
+Save The Bay got its start as a grassroots organization in 1970 after a small group of concerned citizens came together to fight an oil refinery proposed for the shores of Tiverton.
+The effort began the organization’s legacy as the eyes, ears, and voice for Narragansett Bay.
 Today, it carries out its mission through three areas of work: advocacy, education, and habitat restoration and adaptation.